 Oyster Harbor and the land it occupies has a long and rich history.
 Here we present key points of that history as they pertain to our community.

-(This page undergoes period revisions.
+(This page undergoes periodic revisions.
 If you have history to add, please use the link at the bottom.)

-In 1776, Fort Horn was built between Fishing Creek and the Severn River, to protect Annapolis harbor from invasion by the British fleets during the Revolutionary War and again during the War of 1812.
+In 1776, Fort Horn was built between Fishing Creek and the Severn River, to protect the Annapolis harbor from invasion by the British fleets during the Revolutionary War and again during the War of 1812.

 Due to popularity, the Chesapeake Bay was bustling with boats and to address the possibility of boating accidents from occurring, Congress appropriated for the construction of a land-based light tower.
 By 1826 the U.S. Lighthouse Service built a shore based lighthouse in 1825, on a now submerged spot about 150 yards east of what is now Thomas Point Park.
 It was rebuilt in 1840 due to erosion from the destruction of the oyster reefs that directed the tidal flow around the point.
 It was finally lost in the 1870’s to the ever increasing erosion.
 In 1875 the screw-pile Thomas Point Lighthouse was built farther off shore at the end of shallow waters.

-The mouth of Fishing Creek originally opened into the South River via a small stream, but after some large storms, it shifted to the entrance it has today.
-Tides and currents keep trying to fill in the mouth and keep water levels there at only about four feet deep.
-The Coast Guard maintains the channel into Fishing creek at a working depth of 6’ for its vessels.
+The mouth of Fishing Creek originally opened into the South River via a small stream, but after some large storms,the Thomas Point Shoal Lighthouse shifted to the entrance it has today.
+With tides and currents trying to fill in the mouth and keep water levels at only about four feet deep, the Coast Guard maintains the channel into Fishing creek at a working depth of 6’ for its vessels.